Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

 - It doesn’t require lots of light or frequent watering.

-- In fact, these plants prefer medium light when grown inside as direct sunlight may cause scorching.
+- These plants prefer medium light or low light when grown inside as direct sunlight may cause scorching.

 Watering and Feeding

 Water when the top several inches of the soil is dry.